UGA Extension Office

 Making A Difference in Our County

-University of Georgia Cooperative Extension is working hard for its constituents.
-We translate the science of everyday living for families, farmers and communities to foster a healthy and prosperous Georgia.
+University of Georgia Cooperative Extension continues working hard for its constituents.
+Where we translate the science of everyday living for families, farmers and communities to foster a healthy and prosperous Georgia.
 The following are examples of Extension’s impact in the county over the past year.

 Agriculture and Natural Resources

-Cook County is an agriculture-based community.
-In 2021, Cook County had a total farm gate value of more than $$118,659,789.
+In 2023, Cook County had a total farm gate value of more than $147,507,997.
 Cook County is home to traditional crops like corn, cotton, peanuts and soybeans, in addition to fruits and vegetables.
 Peppers, cabbage, collards, kale, squash, blueberries, blackberries, persimmons, and muscadines are produced in Cook County.
-The Cook County Extension office is a Cook County Farmer's go -to-source for accessing the latest, unbiased, research-based information related to agricultural production.
+Our Cook County Extension office is a Cook County Farmer's go -to-source for accessing the latest, unbiased, research-based information related to agricultural production.

-Much of this research-based information is generated locally on Cook County farms through UGA research trails investigating pecan ambrosia beetle trapping, crop fungicide effectiveness and cotton variety performance.
-In 2022 Cook Extension facilitated watermelon fursarium trials to investigate fungicide and grafted plant effectiveness in control of the disease in watermelons; 2 cotton variety trials to investigate variety performance locally; a 15-acre peanut fungicide trail to evaluate fungicides for white mold efficacy; and monitored pecan ambrosia beetles pecan nut casebearer moths via traps in commercial pecan orchards.
+Research-based information is generated locally on Cook County farms through UGA research trails investigating pecan ambrosia beetle trapping, crop fungicide effectiveness and cotton variety performance.
+In 2023 Cook Extension facilitated watermelon fursarium trials to investigate fungicide and grafted plant effectiveness in control of the disease in watermelons; 1 cotton and 1 watermelon variety trial to investigate variety performance locally; and 2, peanut fungicide trails to evaluate fungicides for white mold efficacy.
 Data generated from Cook County agricultural trials are disseminated locally in addition to being used by UGA Agriculture Specialists to present at county agricultural production meetings.
-Cook County field trail data has been presented locally in addition to the Annual Peanut Farm Show, American Peanut Research and Education Society (APRES) (Dallas, TX), and Beltwide Cotton Conference (New Orleans, LA) annual meetings.
+Cook County field trail data has been presented locally in addition to the Annual Peanut Farm Show, American Peanut Research and Education Society (APRES) (Oakalhoma City, OK), and Beltwide Cotton Conference annual meetings among other meetings during the year.

 4-H Youth Development

-Additionally, Cook 4-H offers Cotton Boll and Consumer Judging Team, 4-H BB Team, Cooking Club, 4-H Yoga, global citizenship awareness programs, nutrition education, Project Achievement, residential camping experience through 4-H summer camps and leadership opportunities through county council and leadership positions at the district level.
-In 2022, Cook 4-H had three members represent our local club as elected officers of the Southwest District Junior Board of Directors.
+Additionally, Cook 4-H offers Cotton Boll and Consumer Judging Team, 4-H BB Team, Cooking Club, 4-H Yoga, & Forestry Judging Team global citizenship awareness programs, nutrition education, Project Achievement, residential camping experience through 4-H summer camps and leadership opportunities through county council and leadership positions at the district level.
+In 2023, Cook 4-H had one member represent our local club as elected officer of the Southwest District Senior Board of Directors.

 Download Our Annual Report (pdf)